 A selection of the Academic Regulations (AR) for the specific attention of students in the Faculty of Science is given below.
-Please refer to the A Regulations for 2020 along with these.

 In the Academic Regulations of the University reference is made to Faculty-specific rules.
 The list below provides the number and text from the Academic Regulations together with the interpretation or application of the specific regulation in the Faculty of Science in italics.
 In cases where no faculty-specific interpretation is given, the general Academic Regulation applies.